Tarot guide

 - The card is reversed and the reader wants a quick negative answer.
 A one-card reversal needs more care because there is no spread context to balance it.
 Read the reversal as a friction note.
 Ask whether the card is blocked, delayed, internal, exaggerated, or asking for repair.
 Then choose one smaller action that reduces the friction without making the card into certainty.

-One Card Tarot Reading evidence checks and next steps1 min sectionOne Card Tarot Reading becomes more useful when the reader knows what would count as evidence after the reading.Show section
+One Card Tarot Reading facts checks and next steps1 min sectionOne Card Tarot Reading becomes more useful when the reader knows what would count as facts after the reading.Show section

 - Write the card, orientation, question, and one action you can review tonight.
 If you cannot name the action, the question is probably too broad.
 Next step: Open daily tarot tool.